Surgical Procedures: Surgery and Staging for Rectal Cancer

 There are a few surgical procedures used to treat rectal cancer, depending on your cancer stage and overall health, such as:

-• Polypectomy/Local excision: A colonoscope (like with a colonoscopy) is used to remove a polyp or an area of cancer.
+- Polypectomy/Local excision: A colonoscope (like with a colonoscopy) removes a polyp or an area of cancer.
 During a polypectomy, only the polyp is removed.
 During a local excision (also known as an endoscopic mucosal resection), some of the tissue on the rectal wall is also removed.

-• Abdominoperineal resection (APR): The anus, anal sphincter and nearby tissue are removed.
-You will need a permanent colostomy.
+- Abdominoperineal resection (APR): The anus, anal sphincter, and nearby tissue are removed.
+You will need a permanent (lifelong) colostomy.

-• Proctectomy with colo-anal anastomosis: The whole rectum is removed, connecting the colon directly to the anus.
-At times, surgeons will create a pseudo rectum using a part of the colon that will then store fecal matter to exit the body.
-In some cases, there is a need for a temporary ileostomy.
+- Proctectomy with colo-anal anastomosis: The whole rectum is removed, connecting the colon directly to the anus.
+At times, surgeons can connect a part of the rectum with a part of the colon that can store fecal matter to exit the body.
+In some cases, there is a need for a temporary (short-term) ileostomy.

-• Radiofrequency ablation: Electrodes kill cancer through a probe inserted through the skin or an abdominal incision.
+- Radiofrequency ablation: Electrodes kill cancer through a probe placed through the skin or an abdominal incision.

-• Pelvic exenteration: Removes the rectum, bladder, prostate in men or uterus in women.
+- Pelvic exenteration: Removes the rectum, bladder, and prostate in men or uterus in women.
 You will need a colostomy to remove stool and at times a urostomy to remove urine.

 Note: Your surgeon may consider minimally invasive surgery with laparoscopy or robotic surgery.
 There is also an option for nerve-preserving surgery, which aims to keep urinary and sexual function.
 Ask your provider which type of surgery is best for you.